I S L A M I C A R T S S O C I E T Y

 Islamic Art Classes: A weekend art class during the summer and spring break for the more serious learner who wants some hands on practice on learning Islamic arts.
 We teach painting, calligraphy, woodwork & ceramics.

 Art Display: We organize Islamic Art display events in art galleries, libraries and museums.
 Our travelling display of Islamic Arts is an excellent source of cultural education and entertainment.

 Art Demonstration: Our live art demonstrations bring color and creativity to your events.
 Our interactive sessions on Calligraphy, henna, Ebru & Live paintings are very popular and provide good source of entertainment and education.

 Outreach Events: We are proud to partner with nonprofit organizations, schools, libraries, churches and mosques for cultural and educational activities pertaining to Islamic Arts.
 We can provide art exhibits, live art demonstrations or art pieces for charity auctions depending upon your needs.

-Islamic Art dates back to the 7th century and consists of the arts produced in lands inhabited by Muslims.
+Islamic Art dates back to the 7th century and consists of arts produced in lands inhabited by Muslims.
 It covers numerous places and people over the course of some 1,400 years.
-Islamic Art is not limited to religious art.
-It is also seen in day to day utilitarian objects as well as in architecture.
 It encompasses the rich and diverse cultures of Islamic societies.

 4th Annual Islamic Arts Festival